craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[kenku.png]]

 People with a heavy Kenku heritage find themselves in possession of an availian biology.
 The origins of Kenku people on Alaturmen are tied directly to [[Beasts Righteous]] and [[Darwine's Expulsion]].
+Kenku people are relatively uncommon on Alaturmen, and most still occupy their ancestral homeland in the [[Northern Quillbuck Jungle]].

 - *Age* You may live up to 75 years.
 - *Weight* You may weigh anywhere from 60 to 120 pounds.